-The Resource-Based View (RBV) is a perspective that examines the link between a company’s internal characteristics and its performance.
-RBV is therefore complementary to the Industrial Organization (I/O) perspectives that look more at external factors in order to determine performance and competitiveness potential (e.g. Porter’s Five Forces).
+The VRIO Framework or VRIO Model is part of the Resource-Based View (RBV), which is a perspective that examines the link between a company’s internal characteristics and its performance.
+RBV is therefore complementary to the Industrial Organization (I/O) perspectives that look more at external factors such as competitiveness in order to determine performance and profit potential (e.g. Porter’s Five Forces).
 The supporters of RBV argue that organizations should look inside the company to find the sources of competitive advantage instead of looking at the competitive environment.
 The key concepts within this view are therefore Firm Resources and Sustainable Competitive Advantage.
-Firm resources can be defined as ‘all assets, capabilities, organizational processes, firm attributes, information and knowlegde controlled by a firm that enables it to improve its efficiency and effectivieness’.
+Firm resources can be defined as ‘all assets, capabilities, organizational processes, firm attributes, information and knowledge controlled by a firm that enables it to improve its efficiency and effectiveness’.
 Resources are often classified into categories such as tangible (e.g. equipment, machinery, land, buildings and cash) and intangible (e.g. trademarks, brand reputation, patents and licenses) or physical, human and organizational resources.
 In order for companies to transform these resources into sustainable competitive advantage, resources must have four attributes that can be summarized into the VRIO framework.

 Secondly, resources must be rare.
 Resources that can only be acquired by one or few companies are considered to be rare.
 If a certain valuable resource is possessed by a large amount of players in the industry, each of the players has a capability to exploit the resource in the same way, thereby implementing a common strategy that gives non of the players a competitive advantage.
 Such a situation is indicated as competitive parity or competitive equality.
 In case a company does possess a large amount of resources that are valuable and rare, it is likely to have at least temporary competitive advantage.